 How many swaddling blankets do I need?

-You’ll probably want a minimum of three swaddling blanket options.
+You’ll probably want a minimum of 3 swaddling blankets.

-(That may mean one swaddle and two receiving blankets.
-Or three swaddles.
-Or three receiving blankets—whatever works)
+That may mean one swaddle and two receiving blankets.

 Think of having enough swaddles to have one on your baby, one in the laundry, and one in case of emergency.

-(Remember that babies love to drool, vomit, and release all sorts of bodily fluids.
-The laundry is never-ending)
+Remember that babies love to drool, vomit, and release all sorts of bodily fluids.